andabi/music-source-separation/README.md

 Applying deep neural nets to MIR(Music Information Retrieval) tasks also gave us quantum quality improvement.
 In this project, I implemented a neural network model for music source separation in Tensorflow.
 Music source separation is the task to separate vocal sound from music such as k-pop.

-## Experiments
+## Implementations
-I used Posen's deep recurrent neural network(RNN) model [2, 3].
-But I used iKala dataset introduced by [1] instead of using MIR-1K dataset which is open to researchers.
+* I used Posen's deep recurrent neural network(RNN) model [2, 3].
-3 RNN layers + 2 dense layer + 2 time-frequency masking layer
+  * 3 RNN layers + 2 dense layer + 2 time-frequency masking layer
     * B = batch size
     * S = sequence length
     * F = number of frequencies
+* I used iKala dataset introduced by [1] and MIR-1K dataset which is public together when training.

+## Usage
+* config.py: set dataset path appropriately.
+* train.py: run it to train
+  * check loss graph in Tensorboard.
+* eval.py: run it to test
+  * check the result in Tesorboard audio tab.

 # \[Related Paper\] Singing-Voice Separation From Monaural Recordings Using Deep Recurrent Neural Networks (2014)
 ## Proposed Methods
 ### Overall process